 Vaughan is a native of Arkadelphia.
 She is a 1999 Arkadelphia High School graduate and received her Bachelor of Arts in Political Science at Henderson State University in 2003.
-She served as a Graduate Assistant for the University in the Department of Social Sciences while pursuing her Master’s degree.
+She served as a graduate assistant in the department of Social Sciences while pursuing her Master’s degree at HSU.

-Vaughan has experience in sales and marketing.
+Vaughan has a strong background in sales and marketing.
 She serves as the lead on all Arkadelphia Regional Economic Development Alliance & Area Chamber of Commerce events, as well as managing the jobs website, and available commercial property.
 She is accountable for overseeing day to day operations as well as promoting the Alliance & Chamber staff within Clark County.

 Her background and love for the community has led her to a variety of volunteer opportunities and leadership roles.
-She is an active member of Second Baptist Church, Rally on the Ravine Committee, Becoming a Healthy Clark County Coalition and the Group Living Gala Committee.
+She is an active member of Second Baptist Church, Arkadelphia Rotary Club, Becoming a Healthy Clark County Coalition, Arkadelphia Christmas Parade Committee, and the Downtown Arkadelphia Crawfest Committee.

 In her spare time, Ashlee loves to spend time with friends and family.
-She and her husband, Andy have one daughter Carsyn, age 5.
+She and her husband, Andy, have two children, Carsyn and Cannyn.

 Saybra Richardson currently serves as Director of Communications.

-McNeal is a native of Arkadelphia.
-She graduated from Arkadelphia High School in 2006 and Henderson State University in 2010 with a Bachelor of Business Administration with an emphasis in Management.
-She is currently pursuing a Master’s degree in Business Administration at Henderson State University.
+She is a native of Arkadelphia and a graduate of Arkadelphia High School.
+She earned her Bachelor of Business Administration with an emphasis in Management from Henderson State University and is pursuing a Master’s degree in Business Administration with a concentration in Public & Non- Profit Management.

-McNeal has years of experience in management, recruitment, banking and financial services.
+McNeal has experience in marketing, management, recruitment, and financial services.
 In addition to helping with social media and communications, McNeal is responsible for executing the economic development plan for Clark County which includes existing business retention and expansion, workforce development and new business recruitment.
 She is also the program director for Leadership Clark County and a member of the Minority Task Force of Clark County.